 - You won’t know the plan’s exact terms before making a big purchase or get otherwise preapproved.
 AmEx’s Plan It Calculator can give you an idea of payment plans, but there’s no guarantee you’ll get one of those plans.

 - A plan can’t exceed 95% of your credit limit.

 - If you miss a minimum payment, your entire account could go into default.

 - Some items on your bill might not qualify, such as purchases that might generate foreign transaction fees.

 - If you get a store refund for a purchase already in a plan, you must call to have the credit applied.

 - If you currently have a 0% introductory interest rate, Plan It may not offer an advantage unless you think you might lack the discipline to pay off your balance.

-How Do You Apply For American Express Pay It Plan It?
+How Do You Apply for American Express Pay It Plan It?

 You can’t apply for the Pay It Plan It feature.
-You must have an eligible American Express card, or apply for a new eligible card.
-It’s currently only available for consumer American Express cards, and not available for small business cards.
+You must have an eligible American Express card or apply for a new eligible card.
+It’s currently available only for consumer American Express cards and not available for small-business cards.

-Even if you have a card that offers Pay It Plan It, it’s possible in some cases that you won’t be able to take advantage of it, such as if your account was opened up at a different time or due to the account status.
+Even if you have a card that offers Pay It Plan It, it’s possible in some cases that you won’t be able to take advantage of it, such as if your account was opened at a different time or due to the account status.